Jaguars intercept Prescott, stun Cowboys 40-34 in OT

 ANOTHER SLOW START

-For the sixth consecutive game, the Jaguars dug themselves an early hole.
+The Jaguars dug themselves an early hole for the sixth consecutive game.
 They trailed Dallas 14-0 in the second quarter.
-That lackluster start followed a 14-7 deficit against Tennessee last week.
-Jacksonville also trailed Detroit 20-3, Baltimore 6-0, Kansas City 20-0 and Las Vegas 17-0.
+They also trailed Tennessee 14-7, Detroit 20-3, Baltimore 6-0, Kansas City 20-0 and Las Vegas 17-0.
+They rallied to win four of those.

 “When you win games like this, it just builds up so must trust in your group,” Lawrence said.
 “We even said it on the sideline, ‘We’ve been here before.’”